OpenNTI/nti.dataserver/docs/regression-tests.rst

 Unit to test: Highlights.

 Test case data: Be able to highlight:
 	- paragraphs.
-	- pictures.
-	- videos.
-	- chapter quotes.
-	- review questions.

-Test case data: Check if all the different types of highlights can be shared with:
-	- one friend.
-	- multiple friends.
-	- one group
+	- lists
-	- multiple groups.
+	- Math Formulas.

-Test case data: Be able to delete a highlight/shared highlight.
+Test case data: Be able to delete a highlight.

 Unit to test: Notes.
-Test case data: Be able to create a note for:
+Test case data: Be able to create a note in the gutter next to:
 	- paragraphs.
 	- pictures.
 	- videos.
-	- chapter quotes.
 	- review questions.

 Test case data: Check location of created notes.